cassandre-tech/cassandre-trading-bot/docs/docs/learn/quickstart.md

 * If there is a change in your position status, [onPositionsStatusUpdates()](https://www.javadoc.io/doc/tech.cassandre.trading.bot/cassandre-trading-bot-spring-boot-autoconfigure/latest/tech/cassandre/trading/bot/strategy/GenericCassandreStrategy.html#onPositionsStatusUpdates(java.util.Map)) will be called.

 ## Manage orders and positions
-You can create an order like this :
+You can create an order this way:

 ```java
 @Override